timh1203/algorithmDS/frontEndMasters.md

 - TOPICS: constant, linear, quadratic, logarithmic, and exponential

 - *what if we have multiple expressions/loops/etc?*
-- if we don't have them in a loop, we add them
+- if we don't have them in a loop, we add them together
-- if there is a loop in a loop, we multiple it but have to also consider what's inside (IE recursion)
+- if there is a loop in a loop, we multiply it but have to also consider what's inside (IE recursion)

 - *what about O(logn)?*
 - logarithm can have difference bases, it depends on what you're dividing by